(214) 390-7947 (Overseas Callers)

 What are the day-to-day activities in the project?
 What do I actually do?

 Your major responsibilities in the project are to work with the mahouts to take care of the elephants.
 You will assist mahouts and other staff to feed and bathe the elephants.
-You will also keep records and collect data of the elephant’s movements.
+You will also keep records and collect data on the elephant’s movements.
 Another important role you will fill is educating the local public on wildlife and how to live peacefully and respectfully alongside elephants.

 How many hours a day will I work?

-Is this Elephant Sanctuary Volunteerprogram available year-round?
+Is this Elephant Sanctuary Volunteer program available year-round?
 When will it close and for how long?

 Yes.
 The elephant project is available year-round.
-You can join the project from one week to 12 weeks depending on your availability of time.
+You can join the project from one week to 4 weeks, depending on your availability of time.

 Is there any type of support available for the volunteers?